 The acronym SLEEP is a slumber related pun on REST and stands for Syncable Lightweight Event Emitting Persistence.
 The Event Emitting part refers to how SLEEP files are append-only in nature, meaning they grow over time and new updates can be subscribed to as a realtime feed of events through the Dat protocol.

-The SLEEP version used in Dat as of 2017 is SLEEP V2.
-The previous version is documented at http://specs.okfnlabs.org/sleep.
+The SLEEP version described here, used in Dat as of 2017 is SLEEP V2.
+SLEEP V1 is documented at http://specs.okfnlabs.org/sleep.

 SLEEP Files